emaV/minigap/README.md

 This command would create a mirror of any target inside `yourApp/[target]` directories.

 From now on you will use these directory for development.
-Any time you want to create production build, the application is copyied to original target.
+Any time you want to create production build, the application is copyied to its original target.

 ## Development